RadicallyOpen/RadicallyOpen/_events/2017-05-NewJersey-Intensive.markdown

 ## Prices and booking
+Please note: lunch is not included in the price.
+There are several options within walking distance.

 {{site.intensive_prices_US}}

 ## Please complete our registration form if you are signing up to our training event: